 - The on-ice clock at the lounge end is the official time clock.
 The completion of an end is measured as the time at which the last stone comes to rest.

 - For matches tied after regulation play, leagues which do not permit ties will play one extra end toward the glass, unless both skips agree to complete a single rock shootout instead.
 This shootout may be by any team member and will continue until one team is measurably closer to the pin.
 Sweeping is allowed only by the team throwing.
 Measurements are to be witnessed by the opposing team.

-- Should an extra end or shootout occur, the duration of the next draw on the sheet in question will be extended by the same number of minutes it takes to complete the match, including the pebble and nip.
+- Should an extra end or shootout occur, the duration of the draws immediately following on the sheet in question will be extended by the same number of minutes it takes to complete the match, including the pebble and nip.
 The extent of timing extension to be agreed by both skips prior to match commencement.

 - Ties will not be permitted in the League Playoffs, in any league.